tonedefdev/microservice_app/README.md

 # Example Microservices App Running on Kind

 This is an example application that includes:
-- A .NET Core 3.1 API application for a project tasks management service
+- .NET Core 3.1 API application for a project tasks management service
-- A Bootstrap 4 / JQuery front end running on Nginx
+- ReactJS front end running on nodeJS
 - Kind Kubernetes cluster configurations with an internal ingress controller
 - Helm Charts to deply the Kind Ingress Nginx Controller, the Web API, and the front end application